 Rape and Domestic Violence: The constitution prohibits the abuse of women.
 Rape is a crime, but there is no legal provision against spousal rape.
-The penalties
+The courts treated rape seriously, and the conviction rate generally was high.
+The penalties for rape range from two years to life imprisonment, but no court has ever imposed a life sentence.

-When police received complaints from abused women, authorities investigated and punished the offender, including imprisonment.
+When police received complaints from abused women, authorities investigated and charged the offender.
 Authorities charge domestic violence as common criminal assault, with a maximum penalty of one year's imprisonment.
 Village councils typically punished domestic violence offenders only if they considered the abuse extreme, such as when there were visible signs of physical harm.
-The courts treated rape seriously, and the conviction rate generally was high.
+In the past few years, several villages have taken the extra step of incorporating specific fines into their village by-laws.
+In one village the fine is WST\$2,000 (\$800) per offense.

 The government acknowledged that rape and domestic abuse were of significant concern.
-The National Public Inquiry into Family Violence, released in September, revealed that 86 percent of women have experienced some form of physical violence from an intimate partner, and 24 percent had experienced choking.
+The National Public Inquiry into Family Violence, released in September 2018, revealed that 86 percent of women experienced some form of physical violence from an intimate partner, and 24 percent had experienced choking.
 Many cases of rape and domestic abuse went unreported because societal attitudes discouraged such reporting and tolerated domestic abuse.
 Social pressure and fear of reprisal typically caused such abuse to go unreported.